3a1b2c3/seeingSpace/README.md

 One approach aims to **explicitly reconstruct the surface geometry** and the appearance on the surface from the observed sparse views, other approaches adopt volume-based representations to directly to model the appearance of the entire space and use volumetric rendering techniques to generate images for 2D displays.
 The raw samples of a light field are saved as disks. resolution large amounts of data

-The Volume rendering technique known as ray marching.
+The Volume rendering technique known as **ray marching**<a name="raymaeching">.
 Ray marching is when you shoot out a ray from the observer (camera) through a 3D volume in space and ask a function: what is the color and opacity at this particular point in space?
 Neural rendering takes the next step by using a neural network to approximate this function.

  <img src="https://user-images.githubusercontent.com/74843139/137583408-aa016bc7-b9c3-4d4b-94bf-1f570e7923c6.png" width=500>